-For the years ended February 29, 2012, February 28, 2011 and 2010, we recognized \$1.0, \$0.8 and \$0.7 million in administrator expenses for the periods, pertaining to bookkeeping, record keeping and other administrative services provided to us in addition to our allocable portion of rent and other overhead related expenses.
-As of February 29, 2012, \$0.4 million of administrator expenses were accrued and included in due to manager in the accompanying consolidated statement of assets and liabilities.
+For the years ended February 28, 2013, February 29, 2012, and February 28, 2011, we recognized \$1.0 million, \$1.0 million and \$0.8 million in administrator expenses for the periods, pertaining to bookkeeping, record keeping and other administrative services provided to us in addition to our allocable portion of rent and other overhead related expenses.
+As of February 28, 2013, \$0.2 million of administrator expenses were accrued and included in due to manager in the accompanying consolidated statements of assets and liabilities.
+As of February 29, 2012, \$0.4 million of administrator expenses were accrued and included in due to manager in the accompanying consolidated statements of assets and liabilities.